Steve DeMarco: World of Wrestling (2008)

 DeMarco made two appearances for World of Wrestling in 2008.
 On October 10, he wrestled against Mysterious Q for the Cruiserweight Championship in a two out of three falls match, which ended in a draw.
 His second and last appearance occurred on November 14, where he wrestled against Michael Faith in a losing effort for the Heavyweight Championship.

-Total Championship Wrestling (2009–present)
+Total Championship Wrestling (2009–2013)

 In early 2009, DeMarco began working for the Austin-based Total Championship Wrestling.
 After appearing on the company's first ever show, he cut a program welcoming the fans in attendance to "The Lucha Lounge", a nod to his YouTube online show of the same.
 Later on in the night, he became the promotion's first Heavyweight Champion after defeating Dark Star.